Genius Sports: History

-In April 2021, Genius Sports partnered with the National Football League to act as their exclusive distributor of live NFL data and statistics to bookmakers and media companies.
-This multi-year partnership saw Genius Sports replace the NFL's previous partner Sportradar and also includes the rights to distribute NFL streams and represent its sports betting advertising inventory.
+In April 2021, Genius Sports partnered with the National Football League to act as distributor of live NFL data and statistics to bookmakers and media companies.
+This partnership included the rights to distribute NFL streams and represent its sports betting advertising inventory.

-In May 2021, Genius Sports acquired Second Spectrum, a company specialising in providing data tracking and visualisation solutions to sports leagues, teams and broadcasters.

-On September 7, 2021, Genius sports announced a partnership with WynnBET to provide official data feeds, player acquisition and fan engagement solutions after the approval of WynnBET to become an Official Sportsbook operator of the NGL for the 2021 season.
+In May 2021, Genius Sports acquired Second Spectrum, a company providing data tracking and analytics to sports leagues, teams and broadcasters.
+On September 7, 2021, Genius sports announced a partnership with WynnBET to provide official data feeds, player acquisition and fan engagement insight after the approval of WynnBET to become an Official Sportsbook operator of the NGL for the 2021 season.

 In December 2021, the Canadian Football League announced that it is partnering with Genius Sports via new arm called CFL Ventures that will share commercial revenue.

-In July 2023, Genius Sports announced an extension of its partnership with the National Football League to continue distributing the league's play-by-play data and media and sports betting operators through the 2027 season.
-In September 2023, Genius Sports launched BetVision, a new sportsbook streaming solution on the NFL, used by sportsbooks including Caesars, Fanatics, BetRivers and FanDuel.
+In July 2023, Genius Sports extended its partnership with the National Football League to continue distributing the league's play-by-play data and media and sports betting operators through the 2027 season.
+In September 2023, Genius Sports launched BetVision, a new sportsbook streaming service on the NFL, used by sportsbooks including Caesars, Fanatics, BetRivers and FanDuel.

 Products and services

 Genius Sports provides software to sports leagues and federations.
 This technology enables sports to capture, manage and distribute their data and statistics and is used by sports leagues globally.
 Sports, in turn, grant Genius Sports the rights to commercialise their data and video content with sportsbooks, casinos and media companies.
 Genius Sports also provides sports leagues with tracking technology, capturing detailed positional data on players and the ball to create insights and analysis for partners including the WNBA.

 Genius Sports' betting partners include over 300 sportsbook brands such as FanDuel, Skybet and Bet365.
 Genius Sports provides sportsbooks with live data, odds and streams from thousands of over 240,000 live sports events per year.

-Genius Sports also works with sports broadcasters to deliver alternate broadcasts that use data and statistics to engage viewers.
+Genius Sports works with sports broadcasters to deliver alternate broadcasts that use data and statistics.
 This includes Prime Vision with Next Gen Stats on Prime Video.

-In recent years, Genius Sports has focused on enhancing its offerings through acquisitions and technological innovations, particularly in the realm of sports betting and real-time data solutions.
-The company’s initiatives to improve transparency and integrity in sports betting have garnered attention, especially amid the growing legalization of sports betting in various regions.
+In February 2026, Genius Sports announced a $1.2bn acquisition of Legend, the company behind brands like Casino.org and Covers.com.
+Share prices dropped 23% immediately after the announcement, with investors seemingly nervous over the Legend price tag.